A NEED FOR GIRLS INC.

-Girls Inc. of Monroe County is a 501(c)(3) non-profit organization that inspires all girls to be strong, smart, and bold.
-We equip girls to navigate gender, economic, and social barriers and look toward a future where girls and women are empowered and part of an equitable society.
+Girls Inc. of Monroe County started as the Girls Club of Monroe County in 1974 and incorporated as Girls Inc. of Monroe County in 1991.
+The organization is a 501(c)(3) non-profit organization that equips girls to navigate gender, economic, and social barriers and look toward a future where girls and women are empowered and part of an equitable society.

-Girls Inc. of Monroe County provides vital educational programs and organized sports leagues to help girls develop the values and skills they need to become confident, productive, and responsible adults.
-Our programs and activities are offered in Monroe County School Corporation schools and Richland Bean Blossom schools, at our main center and gymnasium, and with other agencies throughout Monroe County.
+Since 1991, our affiliate has provided vital educational Girls Inc. programming and organized sports leagues to help girls develop the values and skills they need to become confident, productive, and responsible adults.
+Programs and activities were offered in Monroe County School Corporation and Richland Bean Blossom schools, at our main center and gymnasium, and with other agencies throughout Monroe County.

 Girls Inc. of Monroe County was significantly impacted by the COVID-19 pandemic.
 At the time, staff did not have a safe way to deliver programming.
 This forced the organization to suspend operations and move in a new direction.
 After completing a needs analysis and working with Girls Inc.’s national organization, it was decided that Girls Inc. of Monroe County would be aquired by sister affiliate, Girls Inc. of Shelbyville & Shelby County.
 Under a new operations model, Girls Inc. of Monroe County will continue to serve and reach as many girls as possible with impactful, life-changing programming.

 Looking forward, Girls Inc. of Monroe County hopes to provide programming in local schools, summer camp, and evening programs.

 - Girls have a right to be themselves and to resist gender stereotypes.

 - Girls have the right to express themselves with originality and enthusiasm.